Battle of Debaltseve: Separatist advance

-Separatists attempted to enter Debaltseve on 27 January, this time from the direction of Horlivka, but were repelled.
+Russian forces attempted to enter Debaltseve on 27 January, this time from the direction of Horlivka, but were repelled.
 On the following day, a DPR commander said that his forces had captured the highway that leads into the city, and that the city had been nearly completely surrounded.
 However, Ukrainian member of parliament Dmytro Tymchuk said on 29 January that separatist forces had been forced to "scale back" their offensive in the Debaltseve area.
 According to him, an artillery counterattack by government forces had caused heavy losses amongst separatists that had been trying to cut off Ukrainian troops from Ukrainian-controlled territory.
-BBC News released a video that showed pro-Russian forces caught in this shelling.
+BBC News released a video that showed Russian forces caught in this shelling.
 Despite this, separatists captured Vuhlehirsk, a town 13 km west of Debaltseve on the highway to DPR-controlled Horlivka.
 The separatists broke through Ukrainian lines, overran a government checkpoint, entered the town, and then proceeded into its centre.
 Reinforcements were sent to aid government soldiers in Vuhlehirsk.
 According to an Associated Press report, the loss of this town made it much more difficult for Ukrainian forces to hold onto Debaltseve.
-Meanwhile, three civilians in Debaltseve proper were killed by what government forces described as "continuous" shelling by the rebels.
+Meanwhile, three civilians in Debaltseve proper were killed by what government forces described as "continuous" shelling by the Russian forces.

 During the day on 30 January, shells hit a bus, and also a cultural centre in Kyibishevskiy district that was being used to distribute humanitarian aid.
 According to the BBC, many civilians became trapped along with Ukrainian troops in the city.
 Some escaped to Bakhmut, in Ukrainian-controlled territory at the entrance to Debaltseve pocket.
-A report by Russian television channel Vesti said that around 8,000 Ukrainian troops remained in Debaltseve, and that separatist forces were close to closing the pocket's entrance.
+A report by Russian television channel Vesti said that around 8,000 Ukrainian troops remained in Debaltseve, and that Russian forces were close to closing the pocket's entrance.
 Ukrainian territorial defence battalion commander Semen Semenchenko said that some Ukrainian soldiers continued to hold out in Vuhlehirsk, despite the fact that it was largely under DPR control.
 Spokesman for the National Security and Defence Council of Ukraine (NSDC) Andriy Lysenko said that reinforcements had arrived to relieve Ukrainian troops at Vuhlehirsk, and that the front line was holding.
 Over the course of the day, Ukrainian supply lines were nearly cut off, as Grad rocket fire made it difficult for armoured personnel carriers and lorries to travel on the 31 mi north–south highway between Bakhmut and Debaltseve.
 At least seven civilians were killed when a Grad rocket struck a block of flats in the city.
 The remaining residents of Debaltseve began to attempt to evacuate from the city amidst increasing fighting.
 Three buses per day were arranged to take people out of conflict zone to Bakhmut.